-The school is responsible for completing a register of bullying incidents in line with the LA guidelines and will make a termly report of such incidents to the Governing body.
+The school is responsible for completing a register of bullying incidents in line with the LA guidelines and will make a termly report of reportable bullying incidents.
 The Ecclesbourne School will aim to ensure that support is in place for the victims of those who have been bullied and that they are supported with their emotional wellbeing and to promote positive wellbeing and building resilience.
 Whilst we will discipline those that bully others we will also offer to help them to change their behaviour.